Despite my best attempts to introduce levity, the Annual

 the file label, and your full name on the first page of the essay.

-submissions are gratefully accepted, as I will have more time to give them
+submissions are gratefully accepted, as we will have more time to give them

 DELIVERY: email to editor@oxfordphilsoc.org